TheLazyFerret/termcodes-cpp/docs/index.md

 - `C++ std >= 17`

 ## Usage
 This library is divided in multiple namespaces, each one focusing on a specific type of operation.
-Still, all of them are inside `termcodes`
+Still, all of them are inside `termcodes`.
 - [Graphic](graphic.md)
 - [Cursor](cursor.md)